gauravuj/dook-software-project/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 :bulb: **Worried about getting your data lost?**

-Don't worry, you data is **automatically saved** to Dook Address Book!
+Don't worry, your data is **automatically saved** to Dook Address Book!
 </div>